Leica CL vs YI M1

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Faster buffer clearing: Supports Ultra High Speed (UHS-II) SDXC cards.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.